 background, and possibly even mastery of the facts.
 Don’t question the intent or the

 character of the speaker.
-And, of course, do all questioning from the microphone, please.
+And, of course, do all questioning from the microphone,

 Is it necessary for me to tell you this?
 Well, it shouldn’t be.
 But we’ve had

 a few people who were a little excessively passionate in previous years.
-So, one of the kinds of
+So, one of

 risks we take is really getting into it at Balisage.